webplatform/docs-wpd/Infrastructure/architecture/Base_configuration_of_a_VM/index.md

   salt app\* pillar.get infra:sessions_redis
 * Only Sessions data MUST be sent to localhost keystore at default port number, configured at both web app level and/or backend configuration itself (e.g. ''php.ini'')
 * Other keystore caches uses a different port, ending by '''55''' (e.g. Memcached 127.0.0.1:11255, Redis 127.0.0.1:6355) local nutcracker proxy
+* Should have a minimal NGINX server to serve static assets as part of the web software package its serving as a backend.
+The ''frontend'' VMs will poll static assets from there.

 === VMs with either redis or memcache or session roles ===